wwkimball/rspec-puppet-yaml/README.md

 ## Code of Conduct

-Everyone interacting in the RSpec::Puppet::Yaml project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rspec-puppet-yaml/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the rspec-puppet-yaml project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/wwkimball/rspec-puppet-yaml/blob/master/CODE_OF_CONDUCT.md).